FAQs - Winter 2020 Athletics

 Will NCAA Championships for Division III fall sports be conducted?

 The NCAA canceled fall sport championships for Division II and III.

 Will practicing affect my NCAA eligibility?

-No. For Division III student-athletes, participation in workouts, meetings, or practices in their usual season during the fall semester will not trigger the use of a season of participation.
+No. For Division III student-athletes, participation in workouts, meetings or practices in their usual season during the fall or spring semester will not trigger the use of a season of participation.